 Breeds: Doberman Pinscher & German Shepherd

-The Doberman Shepherd will be a large muscular dog who will have medium length fur and it is likely that he will be a moderate shedder throughout the year.
-He will weigh anywhere between 90 and 110 pounds, and will measure between 22 and 26 pounds from paw to shoulder.
-Take a look at our Doberman Pinscher and German Shepherd breed comparison article to learn a little more about both of his parents.
+The Doberman Shepherd will be a large muscular dog with medium-length fur, and he will likely be a moderate shedder throughout the year.
+He will weigh between 90 and 110 pounds and will measure 22 and 26 inches from paw to shoulder.
+Take a look at our Doberman Pinscher, and German Shepherd breed comparison article to learn a little more about both of his parents.

 Breeds: Doberman Pinscher & Beagle

 The Beagleman will weigh somewhere in the region of 40 to 80 pounds.
-If he inherits his Beagle’s love for snacks then there is every chance that he could become quite porky if his eating is not controlled, so be sure to keep the kibble under lock and key.
-He will usually take the shape of a larger Beagle, but with the Doberman’s coloring.
+If he inherits his Beagle’s love for snacks, then there is every chance that he could become quite porky if his eating is not controlled, so be sure to keep the kibble under lock and key.
+He usually takes the shape of a larger Beagle but with the Doberman’s coloring.

 Breeds: Doberman Pinscher & Greyhound

-These guys have a similar shape, both leggy and athletic, but with the Greyhound being skinnier, or less muscular, of the two breeds.
-Typically, the Doberhound will take the shape of the Greyhound, with the tiny waist and shapely thighs, but with the Doberman’s build.
-This guy is going to be super quick, but with a bit more power behind him than the Greyhound, so don’t let him off the leash because if he catches a scent he will be gone before you’ve realized.
+These guys have a similar shape, both leggy and athletic, but the Greyhound is the skinnier and less burly of the two breeds.
+Typically, the Doberhound will take the shape of the Greyhound, with a tiny waist and shapely thighs, but with the Doberman’s build.
+This guy will be super quick but with a bit more power behind him than the Greyhound, so don’t let him off leash because if he catches a scent, he will be gone before you’ve realized it.

-With that being said, the Doberman is going to be doubly affectionate as this is a trait that both of his parents have, so expect lots of lazy snuggles morning, noon and night.
-For this reason, despite his tall stature he is great with children and loves to keep them company, so if it’s a large family dog you are after, then look no further than the Doberhound.
-His short and sleek hair means that he is going to be low maintenance on the grooming side of things.
+With that being said, the Doberman will be doubly affectionate as this is a trait that both of his parents have, so expect lots of lazy snuggles morning, noon, and night.
+For this reason, despite his tall stature, he is great with children and loves to keep them company, so if it’s a large family dog you are after, then look no further than the Doberhound.
+His short and sleek hair means he will be low maintenance on the grooming side of things.
 He will weigh between 60 and 90 pounds, and he will live between 10 to 13 years of age.

 Breeds: Doberman Pinscher & Australian Shepherd

-The Doberlian is a people pleaser, and combining that trait with his intelligence, means that training him is going to be somewhat of a doddle, just as long as you are consistent with it.
+The Doberalian is a people pleaser, and combining that trait with his intelligence, means that training him is going to be somewhat of a doddle, just as long as you are consistent with it.
 Kind and gentle, with a funny comical streak, best describes the Doberalian.
-You can also expect that this mixed guy is going to be an energetic mix who will keep you on your toes, so he needs to be with an active family who can keep him entertained.
+You can also expect that this mixed guy will be an energetic mix who will keep you on your toes, so he needs to be with an active family who can keep him entertained.

 Breeds: Doberman Pinscher & Irish Wolfhound

-The Irish Wolfhound is a powerful hunter, so expect the Wolfman to have a high prey drive, as well as the Doberman’s protective streak, so for these reasons it is important that the Wolfman is given a lot of early training and socialization to ensure that he does not become too overprotective and that he comes back when he is called by his master.
-However, once he has been taught the basic life lessons then he is a loyal and affectionate guy who will make a great family pet.
-The Irish Wolfhound is one of the rarer parents on this list, so expect this mixed breed to be rare too, but once you do find him then your time and patience during the search process will be very much worth it.
+The Irish Wolfhound is a powerful hunter, so expect the Wolfman to have a high prey drive, as well as the Doberman’s protective streak, so for these reasons, it is important that the Wolfman is given a lot of early training and socialization to ensure that he does not become too overprotective and that he comes back when he is called by his master.
+However, once he has been taught the basic life lessons, he is a loyal and affectionate guy who will make a great family pet.
+The Irish Wolfhound is one of the rarer parents on this list, so expect this mixed breed to be rare too.
+But, once you find him, your time and patience during the search process will prove worthwhile.

 Breeds: Doberman Pinscher & Labrador Retriever

-The Labrador Retriever is the number one dog in America, so this guy is going to be much easier to come across than the previous pup.
-However, both of his parents are quite different when it comes to their guarding tendencies.
-One of the main reasons why the Labrador is so popular is because of his friendly nature with everyone that he meets, which is why he makes such a bad guard dog, and yet the Doberman is one of the best guard dogs around.
-So ultimately, it is not guaranteed as to who he will take after, but the characteristics that he will inherit can be shaped by early socialization.
+The Labrador Retriever is the number one dog in America, so this guy will be much easier to come across than the previous pup.
+However, both of his parents are quite different regarding their guarding tendencies.
+One of the main reasons the Labrador is so popular is because of his friendly nature with everyone he meets, which is why he makes such a bad guard dog, and yet the Doberman is one of the best guard dogs around.
+So ultimately, it is not guaranteed who he will take after, but the characteristics that he will inherit can be shaped by early socialization.
 If this is done correctly then, whilst he may be slightly protective of his family, he will be super friendly once his master has signaled that the stranger is ok.

 Breeds: Doberman Pinscher & English Bull Terrier

-The Bullderman is one of the more unusual mixes on this list, but one who is probably going to be the most affectionate and needy of them all.
-This ‘Velcro dog’ might not be everyone’s cup of tea, but if it is a canine cuddler that you are seeking then this is probably one of the best Doberman mixes for the job!
+The Bullderman is one of the more unusual mixes on this list, but one who will probably be the most affectionate and needy of them all.
+This ‘Velcro dog’ might not be everyone’s cup of tea, but if it is a canine cuddler that you are seeking, then this is probably one of the best Doberman mixes for the job!

 Breeds: Doberman Pinscher & American Pitbull Terrier

-What is guaranteed about the Doberbull, is that both his parent’s love for humans means that you are going to be the apple of his eye, and he will always be loyally at your side.
+What is guaranteed about the Doberbull is that both his parent’s love for humans means that you will be the apple of his eye, and he will always be loyally at your side.
 For this reason, the Doberbull is better suited to families who can be with him for most of the day because he is likely to suffer from separation anxiety.
 He will weigh between 40 and 90 pounds in weight, dependent on whose stature he inherits.
-He will be shorter and more muscular than the Doberman, but it is likely that he will inherit the color of the Doberman too.
+He will be shorter and more muscular than the Doberman, but he will likely inherit the color of the Doberman too.

 Breeds: Doberman Pinscher & Corgi

-The Doberman Pinscher and the Corgi mix is one of those unexpected combinations, a bit like peanut butter and jelly, but one that works very well indeed!
+The Doberman Pinscher and the Corgi mix is one of those unexpected combinations, a bit like peanut butter and jelly, but one that works very well!
 His sweet nature with his family means that you are guaranteed a loving character who loves nothing more than to be praised by his master, so training him is going to be a breeze, just be sure to make training lessons short and sweet to keep him interested.
-He is going to be an energetic guy and given that his Corgi parent is a herding dog you might find him circling around your ankles.
+He will be an energetic guy, and given that his Corgi parent is a herding dog, you might find him circling around your ankles.

 Breeds: Doberman Pinscher & Golden Retriever

 A bit like the Doberlab, the Golderman has a friendly personality whom everyone loves, and he loves them all back, so whilst he might inherit his Doberman’s immediate aloofness with strangers, he will be very quick to snap out of it and become everyone’s favorite playmate.
-This happy-go-lucky pup makes a fantastic family dog who will bring cheer to everyone.
+This happy-go-lucky pup makes a fantastic family dog who will cheer everyone up.

 Just like the Doberlab, the Golderman will inherit his Golden Retriever parent’s coat, being of medium length and very thick, which means that he will be a moderate shedder all year round who will ‘blow his coat’ excessively during shedding season.
-It is likely that he will inherit the Doberman colors, but his colors will probably be less intense with a hint of golden glimmer.
-He will measure between 55 and 90 pounds, and he will live between 10 to 12 years on average.
+He will likely inherit the Doberman colors, but his colors will probably be less intense, with a hint of golden glimmer.
+He will measure between 55 and 90 pounds and live between 10 to 12 years on average.